 Ignoring employee availability

-If possible, provide a mechanism that allows employees to input their availability for the week/month before you start working on the schedule.
+If possible, provide a mechanism that allows employees to input their availability a couple of weeks in advance of you working on the schedule.
 This means you can avoid a lot of effort further down the line, with shift swapping, missed shifts, and late check-ins.
 Employees will also appreciate you giving them some level of autonomy over their schedule.
 Attendance will improve and morale will go up across the board.

 Failure to Prepare for Absences